gahen97/ods_web_design/README.md

 Exercises_Old controls the older exercise server;
 main controls the main server to host the videos, exercises, index, and Table of Contents pages.

-ArrayStack exercise is over-simplified and works more as a SortedSet ;
+The ArrayStack works more as a SortedSet ..
-  should not use.
-BinaryHeap is not done.
+The BinaryHeap exercise is not done.